armbrustlab/MarPRISM/README.md

 - Cross-validation was conducted using the script located at: `modelDevelopmentTesting/crossValidation.ipynb`.
 - We tested other versions of the model in the same script, including a Random Forest model and different sets of feature Pfams.

+**Mixotrophy** was the most difficult trophic mode to predict, likely due to overlapping Pfams with both phototrophy and heterotrophy.

 #### To run cross-validation:

 ```bash